 you can write and make bigger connections between what you have read through research and your own thoughts

 Here is a resource for you when creating your list of references for this class, and here is an example using one author.

-[last name, author's first and second initial], [year published], [title in italic], [publication location:publishing company]
+[last name, author's first and second initial], [year published], [title in italics], [publication location:publishing company]

-And when citing within your paper for a quote or paraphrase, either mention the author's last name, such as, "According to Jump,..." or note the author in parentheses at the end of your sentence, such as, "Blah blah blah (Jump)."
+When citing within your paper for a quote or paraphrase, either mention the author's last name like "According to Jump, ...", or note the author in parentheses at the end of your sentence like "...
+(Jump)."